-All allegations, disclosures or concerns of potential abuse must be brought to the attention of the Duty Manager/Supervisor as soon as possible.
-This applies whether or not these relate to incidents prior to or while engaging with the Trust and whether they relate to actions of staff or visitors.
+All concerns of potential abuse must be brought to the attention of the Duty Manager/Supervisor as soon as possible.
+This applies whether or not these relate to incidents prior to or while engaging with Experience Wellington and whether they relate to actions of staff or visitors.
 Staff reporting allegations, disclosures or concerns must accurately record in writing the facts as observed or conveyed including all conversations and actions taken.